Spend Less Than You Earn – Simple Process For Getting Out of Debt

 Rich Dad Poor Dad by Robert T. Kiyosaki: The first book I read about personal finance.
 An international bestseller for a reason.
 It’s a relatively short book and it will teach you basically everything you need to know.

 The monk that sold his Ferrari: A book by Robin Sharma.
 The book will tell you a story about a guy who gives up on abundance and finds peace in living a life with less.
-It’s surely a story that will help understand why you don’t need much to be happy.
+A story about why you don’t need much to be happy.

 Think and grow rich by Napoleon Hill: A book you should definitely read.
 It will inspire you and it will show you ways of becoming a way better version of yourself by only using your brain.